Progression of Art

 Landscape at Le Cannet

 Without the title, one might read this painting as being totally abstract, emphasizing as it does the flat surface of the painting rather than any depth of landscape.
 Its brushy shape areas are reminiscent of the work of Gauguin.
 Bonnard's treatment of this landscape in the south of France reminds us that shape does not have to be seen with an outline around it; shapes can be read as mere changes of color as we see here.
 Painted just two years before his death, this painting serves as an example of Bonnard's late work and follows the stylistic trajectory of increasing abstraction similar to that of late Monet and the Impressionists.
 Furthermore, it is fitting close to his earlier association with the group of Les Nabis.
-Bonnard took Maurice Denis's words further than any other member of this group: "A picture - before being a war horse, a female nude, or some anecdote - is essentially a flat surface covered with colors in a particular order."
+Bonnard took Maurice Denis's words further than any other member of this group: "Remember, that a picture, before it is a picture of a battle horse, a nude woman, or some story, is essentially a flat surface covered in colors arranged in a certain order."

 Oil on canvas - Musée Bonnard, Le Cannet